vincentmcleese/foodapp/masterdoc.md

   - Adopted a strategy for temporary IDs in client-side forms for better UI state management
   - Created reusable components for displaying nutritional information and meal details
   - Established conventions for ingredient quantity handling and unit selection

+- Sprint 4 (2024-06-25):
+  - Decided to implement single-click delete functionality without confirmation dialogs for better user experience
+  - Enhanced meal card UI with a footer-based action pattern for better visual hierarchy
+  - Adopted a more robust date handling approach with validation to prevent runtime errors
+  - Standardized error handling for form submissions with appropriate user feedback via toast notifications
+  - Implemented a pattern for safely formatting and displaying dates with fallbacks for invalid values

 ---